Hansespinosa2/Hansespinosa2.github.io/_posts/2025-08-05-love_island_game_theory.md

 A score of 9-10 means an islander is incredibly happy while a score of 0-1 means an islander is incredibly sad.

-Creating a hypothetical scenario, we can imagine a scenario with two islanders: Noah and Stephanie.
-Both Noah and Stephanie have the option to either Looking at the payoff matrix below, we can organize the happiness scores of the islanders based on their decisions.
+To illustrate how the players would feel in different outcomes, we can imagine a scenario with two islanders: Noah and Stephanie.
+Both Noah and Stephanie have the option of either staying loyal to each other or recoupling.
+If both Noah and Stephanie stay loyal, they are both *very happy* at 8/10.
+If both Noah and Stephanie decide to recouple, they are both equally *okay* at 5/10.
+However, if Noah decides to stay loyal while Stephanie decides to recouple, Noah is *extremely sad* and has a happiness score of 1/10 while Stephanie is *content* with a score of 6/10.
+This game is symmetric, which means that Noah and Stephanie like each other the same amount.
+Looking at the payoff matrix below, we can organize the happiness scores of the islanders based on their decisions.

 |               | Stephanie: Loyal      | Stephanie: Recouples   |
 |---------------|---------------------|-----------------------|